Connecting to the USB Console

 Apply Power to the Device

-If the device appears without power, then better to wait until the terminal is open before connecting power so the client can view the entire boot output.
+If the USB serial console port appears without power applied to the device, then the best practice is to wait until the terminal is open and connected to the serial console before powering on the device.
+That way the client can view the entire boot output.

 Locate the Console Port Device